flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/04-control-values.md

 * Medium .4 seconds
 * High .8 seconds

-Of course you should modify values to achieve the desired movement for your specific game.
+Of course, you should modify values to achieve the desired movement for your specific game.

 |                                 | Speed Up Time | Slow Down Time |
 | ------------------------------- | ------------- | -------------- |